theOrillian/website/content/post/adventures-with-hugo.md

 Day 3 - Part #2: Set a custom domain for site
 =====

+For step-by-step instructions on setting up a custom domain for your site, while using Google domains, check out <a href="http://www.curtismlarson.com/blog/2015/04/12/github-pages-google-domains/" target="_blank">GitHub Pages using google domains</a>.

+Your Goolge domain can be administrated from `domains.google.com`.

 Day 3 - Part #3: Serve custom domain with https
 =====